 Crazy Balloon Popping

 This game requires a little prep, but it’s a fun take on musical chairs.
 Write down a bunch of crazy actions on small strips of paper (like “thump on your chest like a gorilla” or “yodel”) and put each strip of paper in a different balloon then inflate them all.
 Turn on some music and pass the balloons from person to person.
 Once the music stops, all players sit on their balloons and once the balloon pops, the player must do the crazy action from their popped balloon.
 Keep playing until all the balloons have been popped.
+You can adapt this activity into one of those campfire games for kids to try in summer camp if you are a teacher or in your back yard if you are a parent.
+Either way, balloon popping will always be fun at any age, so get your hands on a stock of fun balloons and turn it into an outdoor challenge for kids and teenagers!

 Make Me Laugh